 Round 2: knit to 3 sts before marker, k2tog, k1, work in pattern across top of foot to marker, k1, ssk, knit to end

 Work rounds 1-2 a total of 5 (6, 7, 8, 8, 9) times.
 [28 (32, 36, 40, 44, 48) sts]

-Note: if you are working on double pointed needles there won’t be any markers (except maybe ones you have marking the garter panel), so when it says ‘knit to 3 sts before marker’ you will be knitting to 3 sts before the end of the needle.
-When it says ‘work in pattern across top of foot to marker’ you will be working to the end of needle 2.
-The end of needle 3 marks the end of the round.
+Double Pointed Needle tip: if you are working on double pointed needles there won’t be any markers (except maybe ones you have marking the garter panel), so when it says ‘knit to 3 sts before marker’ you will be knitting to 3 sts before the end of the needle.
+When it says ‘work in pattern across top of foot to marker’ you will be working to the end of the second needle.
+The end of the third needle marks the end of the round.

 Continue working in the round, keeping the top of foot in pattern until your piece measures 3 (5, 6, 7, 8, 9) inches from back of heel or 1 (1, 1.5, 2, 2, 2.25) inches short of desired foot length.

 The foot is simple as can be!
-You simply knit around and around, maintaining the garter panel at the top of the foot as set.
-You can try on the socks at this point to see how long they should be.
+You can work around and around, maintaining the garter panel at the top of the foot and knitting all other stitches.
+You can also try on the socks at this point to see how long they should be.

 Round 1: k1, ssk, knit to 3 sts before marker, k2tog, k2, ssk, knit to 3 sts before end of round, k2tog, k1 (4 sts decreased)

 Repeat rounds 1-2 two (3, 3, 3, 3, 3) more times [16 (16, 20, 24, 28, 32) sts]

 Then repeat round 1 until 12 (12, 16 16, 20, 20) stitches remain.
 Cut yarn leaving a 12 inch tail and, then graft toe closed.